pdkary/JiraPlotter/README.md

 In the file **python/resources.py** file, replace the placeholders with your atlassian username and api token.

 ## Installation
+1. Clone the project from github and cd into the root directory
-1. From the root directory run `sh install.sh`
+2. In Terminal from the root directory run `sh install.sh`

 ## Usage
 1. From the root directory run `sh start.sh`